Harito24/G-Force-Technologies/README.md

 # Harito24.github.io
-G Force Technologies, a provider of technological services.
+G Force Technologies is a provider of technological services.